moxaj/archbroski/README.md

  - __b__, the image recognition algorithm fails, indicated by a __red explamation point__.
 For why this might have happened, read through the `IMPORTANT` points below
  - __c__, the logic algorithm fails, indicated by a __red question mark__.
 Read the [Logic algorithm](#logic-algorithm) section to understand why this might have happened.

 Whatever happens, you can close the overlay by pressing any key or mouse button.
-Also, the very first activation after installation could take a few seconds, but subsequent activations should (eventually) be reasonably fast (< 100ms).
+Also, the very first activation after installation could take some time (~1 second on my system), but subsequent activations should be reasonably fast (< 100ms).

 > __IMPORTANT__
 >